Is your dog walking with an abnormal gait? Unfortunately, limping in dogs is very common.

 With a swollen paw, you can put ice packs on the leg.
 If you can’t get an ice pack, place the leg in a tub of water or spray it with cold water for at least ten minutes.

 Moreover, restrict your pet’s movement by using a leash when walking them.
 Make your dog comfortable and limit other activities.
-Use a dog e-collar to prevent your dog from licking or chewing on the wound.

 CBD oil for arthritis symptoms

 Moreover, using CBD oil did not result in any adverse side effects.
-This is good news for dog owners who are looking for a natural way to relieve their pet’s arthritis pain.
+This is good news for dog owners looking for a natural way to relieve their pet’s arthritis pain.
 If you’re considering using CBD oil to treat your dog’s arthritis, be sure to consult with your veterinarian first.

 Don’t give your pup over-the-counter painkillers.
-OTC medications such as ibuprofen, Tylenol, and aspirin are dangerous for your dog.
+OTC pain medications such as ibuprofen, Tylenol, and aspirin are dangerous for your dog.

 What can you expect from the vet?